Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Introduction

 \section{Introduction}

-The sign problem has long been a major obstacle in first-principles computations of various physical systems.
+The numerical sign problem has long been a major obstacle in first-principles computations of various physical systems.
 While a variety of techniques have been developed to address it, they are typically tailored to specific systems of interest.
-Over the past fifteen years, however, there has been a growing effort to pursue more versatile solutions.
+Over the past fifteen years, there has been a growing effort to pursue more versatile solutions.
 Among these, methods based on Lefschetz thimbles have attracted considerable attention owing to their mathematical rigor rooted in Picard-Lefschetz theory \cite{Witten:2010cx,Cristoforetti:2012su,Cristoforetti:2013wha, Fujii:2013sra,Fujii:2015bua,Fujii:2015vha, Alexandru:2015xva,Alexandru:2015sua,Alexandru:2017lqr}.
-It soon became clear, however, that the original Lefschetz thimble method generally suffers from an ergodicity problem \cite{Fujii:2015bua,Fujii:2015vha,Alexandru:2015xva}, which arises when the integration surface is deformed deeply into the complexified configuration space in order to sufficiently tame the oscillatory behavior of the path integral.
+Nevertheless, it soon became clear that the original Lefschetz thimble method generally suffers from an ergodicity problem \cite{Fujii:2015bua,Fujii:2015vha,Alexandru:2015xva}.
+This issue arises when the integration surface is deformed significantly into the complexified configuration space in order to tame the oscillatory behavior of the path integral effectively.